 Walking Tour of Amsterdam

 Taking walking tours of a city can be a great way to learn interesting facts about a city as well as see important landmarks.
-The walking tour that we took in Amsterdam was interesting as it was a free tour where participants are asked to pay the tour guide what they felt was a fair price for the tour that they received.
+The walking tour that we took in Amsterdam was interesting as it was advertised as a free tour where participants are asked to pay the tour guide what they felt was a fair price for the tour that they received.
 In some ways it forces the tour guide to be more creative, informative, and lively.
 We are sure that most people pay the same prices as the other paid tours, but you aren’t obligated although we doubt that anyone would truly not pay the guide for the tour.

 The tour that we took combined information about the “coffee houses”, the red light district, the history of Amsterdam in World War II, as well as just the general history of the city.
 We heard many interesting facts and folklore about this city that was built on swampland so many years ago.
 According to folklore, the first settlers in the area that is now the city of Amsterdam did so as the result of a bet.
 The first couple of attempts to populate the area failed as the buildings sank into the marsh land.
 In order to finally build the city, they pounded poles made from trees that are up to 100 feet tall into the moist ground to stabilize the buildings.
 Eventually they used wind mills to pump the water out and create the canals that crisscross the city.